majway27/moving/location/location.md

     - `location/location.json` - Stores location data
     - `icon/*.png` - Icon files for map markers.

+2A. *Data Files*
+    - `employer/facility/facilities-colorado.json` - source data for healthcare facilities in Colorado.
+    - [TODO]  `employer/facility/facilities-minnesota.json` - source data for healthcare facilities in Minnesota.
+    - [TODO]  `employer/facility/facilities-arizona.json` - source data for healthcare facilities in Arizona.

+2B. *Data Files*
+    - `residence/own/own_results/own_data.json` - home sale listings source data for all locations.
+    - `residence/rent/rent_results/rent_data.json` - rental listings source data for all locations.

+2C. *Data Files*
+    - job_data.json has a location string.
+This can be matched to location.json, which contains a location string and coordinates pair.
+    - `job/job_data.json` - job postings source data, a posting has a location.
+    - `location/location.json` - location data, a location has a name, state, and coordinates.

 3. *View*  `location/location.html` - The responsibility of this file is:
     - This is the end user view of the combined residence and job data.
     - This html file is directly altered by the pipeline, showing calculated metro profile scores.